mikepb/jade-react-compiler/README.md

 Inteded to be used as part of a compilation toolchain and not optimized for production use.
 Compile the files to JavaScript first, then `require()` them as usual.

+## Differences from Jade

+React considers values of `false` to be empty, so they won't be rendered.

 ## License

 MIT